Kokanu/vuepress-docs/docs/reference/clarifying-descriptions.md

 $in $makan $satu $canu $cenpo $le $makan.<br>
 "A **large** **ice** cream is eaten."

-> in (((makan satu) canu) lan) le makan.
+> in (((makan satu) canu) cenpo) le makan.

 **Noun phrase**: *makan satu canu cenpo*

 Modifiers chain together and are attributes for the **entire preceding phrase**, not just the previous modifier. *satu* applies to *makan*, *canu* applies to *makan **satu***, so now *cenpo* applies to the entire phrase *makan satu canu*, not just to *canu*.

 So how would you instead say "a _very cold_ candy"?
-For that, we need to _regroup_ the modifiers using the **genitive preposition** marker $je.
+For that, we need to _regroup_ the modifiers using the **base-modifier forcing derivational marker** $wi.

+### wi Regrouping

+The derivational marker $wi is used to convert words into their modifier meaning, and make them a base modifier.
+This is already explained on $wi's page, so it will not be explained in detail here.
+However, another ability of $wi is the ability to regroup modifiers.
+Any words that modify the word that comes after $wi, first apply to the $wi word, get converted into their modifier meaning, and then get applied to the rest of the phrase.
+What this means is that you can modify modifiers with what are essentialy adverbs, as they modify the modifier that is getting applied to the noun phrase.

+Therefore, the grouping for a sentence like:
+$mi $in $sin $wi $tope $lan $le $suki.
+"I like the very good thing."

+Would be this:
+> mi in (sin (wi tope (lan))) le suki.

+This allows quantity words to be able to define the intensity of certain adjectives.
+Here are a few examples:

+wi tope jati - "somewhat good" wi tope lan - "very good" wi tope menu - "less good" wi tope mese - "more good / better" wi tope ani - "the most good / best"

+This kind of modification may also be done with $je, the genitive marker.
+In a very similar way to how $wi works, if quantity words saying intensity come after the word that $je regroups, it will be assumed that that word is being modified by those quantity words, and is acting as a modifier.

+$sin $je $tope $lan, while grammatically meaning "the thing of very goodness", semantically is basically the same as saying $sin **$wi** $tope $lan, but just with a different particle.

+However, if a quantity word does *not* come after a word after $je, it is not interpreted as this way. $je is not just a regrouping particle, but is instead a genitive marker.

-### Genitive Preposition
+### Genitive Marker

-The **preposition** marker je is used for **genitive** relationships.
+The **genitive** marker $je is used for **genitive** relationships.
 Think of the **genitive** as relating one thing as an attribute to another.
 The best equivalence in English is the word "of".
 The words that are directly after the marker are a new **noun phrase** that is some kind of attribute of the **noun phrase** directly preceding the marker.
-For this reason, the **genitive** **preposition** marker is also considered a **regrouping** marker.
+For this reason, the **genitive** marker is also considered a **regrouping** marker.

-$nin $tope $lan - "many good people"
+$lan $nin $tope - "many good people"

 $nin $je $tope $lan - literally "person (or people) of much goodness", or "a very good person"

 By using $je, the word $tope becomes a **head** **noun** meaning _goodness_ which now begins a new **noun phrase** which is further modified by $lan.
 This new **noun phrase** (_much goodness_) is now an attribute of the preceding **noun phrase** (_person_).
+Keep in mind, $wi may also be used here for this same purpose.

+However, unlike $je, $wi cannot be chained to itself.

 * * *

 ### Kinds of Genitive Attribution

-Using the genitive preposition marker is also good for creating many different relationships between two **noun phrases**.
+Using the genitive marker marker is also good for creating many different relationships between two **noun phrases**.
 What these relationships are differs depending on the context and the words chosen.
 All of the below genitive relationships were gathered from various forms of genitive attribution from around the world.
 Not every example is directly translated into English and often English makes use of alternative prepositions like "with", "by", and "for".
 Kokanu only has those kinds of prepositions attached to a main or subordinate clause of a sentence (essentially, they must be tied to a verb).
-But equipped with the simple $je preposition, context and supporting word choices, you can effectively communicate all of these genitive relations.
+But equipped with the simple $je marker, context and supporting word choices, you can effectively communicate all of these genitive relations.
 If after all of that, your listener/reader still does not understand, you can make use of clarifying words to clarify the specific meaning you were trying to achieve.

 #### Descriptive Genitive